-Three years later, the Western Cape Government can confidently say that it has made progress in achieving the objectives of improving learner outcomes in the Western Cape.
+Four years later, the Western Cape Government can confidently say that it has made progress in achieving the objectives of improving learner outcomes in the Western Cape.

-This document provides a summary of what we have achieved so far and what we plan to achieve into the future.
+This document provides a summary of what we planned to achieve and what we have achieved so far.